What are the responsibilities and job description for the Assistant United States Attorney (Criminal) position at U.S. Department of Justice?

 You must provide a complete Application Package which includes:

-Required - Your resume showing relevant experience and dates of employment (include month/year), date J.D. was awarded (include month/year), and date of Bar Admission (include month/year).
+Required - Your resume showing relevant experience and dates of employment (include day/month/year), date J.D. was awarded (include month/year), and date of Bar Admission (cover letter optional).

 Highly Recommended - A cover letter expressing your interest in the position as well as your interest in relocating to Montana, if not currently a resident.